mrmazakblu/Root-Backup-Helper/README.md

 that is needed to run on your device.
 Then it will run the backup-maker script, and give the option to backup boot and recovery or all partitions.

+There is no gaurantee that this mtk-su will work on your particular device.
+If you fail to complete the first method , using mtk-su and backup-helper together then after getting root (some other way) you can still run back-up helper by itself

 To run just the Backup-help curl from this address